A nonprofit global initiative of the Human Development ProjectPublic launch October 2026

 A methodological concern common to the adult ego development intervention literature is the self-selection of participants into programs explicitly framed as personal-growth or leadership experiences.
 Manners et al. (2004) acknowledged this concern; Vincent et al. (2015) did so more extensively, noting that their participants had been admitted to highly selective community leadership programs.
 The present study mitigates this concern in two respects.
 First, students enrolled in the intervention course through the standard Harvard Extension School course catalog, using the same procedures employed for any other course.
 Second, control subjects were drawn from alternate online courses at the same institution, providing a comparison condition matched on institutional context, delivery medium, and broader educational motivation.

-The control group's mean posttest advance of 0.01 stages closely approximates the 0.03-stages-per-year annualized natural growth rate that Lilgendahl et al. (2013) documented over 18 years of midlife.
+The control group’s mean posttest advance of 0.01 stages closely approximates the 0.03-stages-per-year annualized natural growth rate that Lilgendahl et al. (2013) documented over 18 years of midlife.
 This correspondence suggests that the control condition provides an ecologically valid baseline, rather than an unusually low-performing comparison group.
-Against this baseline, the intervention group's 0.49-stage posttest advantage reflects the developmental effect of the course rather than any pre-existing difference in developmental readiness.
+Against this baseline, the intervention group’s 0.49-stage posttest advantage plausibly reflects the developmental effect of the course rather than any pre-existing difference in developmental readiness.

 Separation of Teaching and Measurement